Viralmaniar/BigBountyRecon/README.md

 3. Database Files: Database Files are data files that are used to store the contents of the database in a structured format into a file in separate tables and fields.
 Depending on the nature of the web application these files could provide access to sensitive information.

-4. WordPress: WordPress is an open source CMS written in PHP.
-WordPess has thousands of plugins to build, customise and enhance the websites.
+4. WordPress: WordPress is an open-source CMS written in PHP.
+WordPress has thousands of plugins to build, customise and enhance the websites.
 There are numerous vulnerabilities in these plugins.
 Finding WordPress related

-5. Log Files:
+5. Log Files: Log files sometimes provide detailed information of the users' activities in a particular application.
+These files are good to look at session cookies or other types of tokens.

 6. Backup and Old Files: